-Seung-Eun Chang earned a Ph.D. in Linguistics from the University of Texas, Austin, specializing in Phonology and Phonetics.
+Seung-Eun Chang earned a Ph.D. in Linguistics from the University of Texas at Austin, specializing in Phonology and Phonetics.
 After ten years of teaching at University of California, Berkeley, she joined Georgia Tech in 2018.
 Her research interests include theoretical and experimental Phonology & Phonetics and Korean Linguistics.
-Several influential linguistics journals have published her work, including Journal of the Acoustical Society of America, Language and Speech, International Journal of Bilingualism, and Heritage Language Journal.
+Several influential linguistics journals have published her work, including Journal of the Acoustical Society of America, International Journal of Bilingualism, Language and Speech, and Heritage Language Journal.

-She is also an emerging expert in the area of media and culture in language learning.
+She is also working on the area of media and culture in language learning.
 She has been honored to receive two grants (2019-2020; 2020-2021) for her Media Curation project regarding Korean culture from the school’s media center – the Digital Integrative Liberal Arts Center (DILAC).

 - Ph.D., Linguistics, The University of Texas, Austin, 2007

 - M.A., English Linguistics and Literature, Yonsei University, Seoul, South Korea

 - B.A., Education, Yonsei University, Seoul, South Korea